kailash-manasarovar/statement/docs/timeline/2026/july.md

 - Interspersed with everything they said, were trigger meme's from my life experiences and particularly in reference to sexual violence and everything that happened in Dénia.
 - I started to become totally disassociated and found myself thinking more about the trigger memes than whatever it was they were "normally" talking about around it.
 - Some of this has already been set up, but I missed it the first time around.
-- Here's a list of words or phrases or names that kept coming up:
+- Here's a list of words or phrases or names that kept coming up verbally by other course participants then online when I got back to my house:
     - Winston.
     - Coffee.
     - Tonia - pronounced Tona, no Y.